NVIDIA DOCA File Integrity Application Guide

 Application Execution

-The file integrity application is provided in both source and binary forms, and the binary is located under
+The file integrity application is provided in source form.
+Therefore, a compilation is required before the application can be executed.

 Application usage instructions: